 Push crumb tray

-This on-trend Accents toaster is new from Morphy Richards and features a matt painted stainless steel body with rose gold details.
-It comes with reheat and defrost functions as well as variable browning control, a removable crumb tray, bagel button, reheat and cancel as well as a high-lift lever for smaller items.
+This on-trend Accents toaster is from Morphy Richards, and features a matt painted stainless steel body with rose gold details.
+It comes with reheat and defrost functions as well as variable browning control, a removable crumb tray, bagel button, reheat and cancel, as well as a high-lift lever for smaller items.